pmangione/Tech-Academy-Projects/LiveProject/README.md

 <B>DATABASE</B> <BR><BR>
 In the Models folder, I added a DateTime property called HiredDate to the class which tracked the hiring information for each student.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddHireDateToStudentJobHiredRecords.cs">CODE SNIPPET OF ADDED DATETIME PROPERTY</a>
 <br><br>
-Because this application uses the Code First Entity Framework, the change to this class also involved a change to the database structure.
-Therefore, I also ran a database migration using an updated configuration file in which I added test hire dates.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddDateTimeTestDataForDatabaseMigration.cs">CODE SNIPPET OF ADDED TEST DATA</a>
+Because this application uses the Code First Entity Framework, the above mentioned change to this class also involved a change to the database structure.
+Therefore, I also ran a database migration using an updated configuration file in which I added test hire dates.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddDateTimeTestDataForDatabaseMigration.cs">CODE SNIPPET OF ADDED TEST DATA FOR DATETIME PROPERTY</a>